Emergence Magazine

 How can a planet crenulate so much time into the finite dimensions of its outer crust?
 Two requirements need to be met.
 First, rates of rock formation must, on average, outpace rates of destruction, and second, the surviving rocks must be continuously reconfigured for access from the surface.
 Earth has rather elaborate mechanisms for accomplishing both.

 The first requirement is in fact not true for rocks of the deep-sea floor.
 The oceanic crust, which covers more than two-thirds of Earth’s solid surface, lives fast and dies young.
-Made of the volcanic rock called basalt, the ocean floor is recycled at the rate it’s created, with no net accumulation.
+Made of the volcanic rock called basalt, the ocean floor is recycled at the same rate it’s created, with no net accumulation.
 Each year, about 20 km3 (4.8 mi3) of new ocean crust is extruded as lava from the mid-ocean ridges2—but an equal amount is consumed by subduction.
 If we had to rely on ocean crust to tell the Earth’s story, the narrative would take us back only to Jurassic time—just the last three percent of the planet’s history.
 (Also, it would not have much to say about what was happening on land during that time, like the rise and fall of certain terrible lizards and the subsequent proliferation of mammals.)

 Thinking of rocks as verbs is like seeing a painting not merely as an object that is, but as the manifestation of the motions that led to its creation.